yournightmare01/BasicWebsite_Bootstrap/README.md

-This is a  Website layout built using HTML5, CSS3 and some Bootstrap :)
+This is a  Website layout built using HTML5, CSS3 and  Bootstrap :)